SmokeyStack/parity/docs/vanilla-item-tags.md

 aside: false
 ---

 This page is to document how long since Java Edition got a vanilla item tag and Bedrock Edition is still waiting for.
-Select the buttons below to filter each parity category:

 <span v-for="i in data.length">
     <smokeystackDaysSinceTags :date="new Date(data[i-1].date)" :title="data[i-1].title" :description="data[i-1].description" />